Pregnenolone side effects and benefits by Ray Sahelian, M.D.- Honest Pregnenolone Information

 Unknown effects on the thyroid gland or other organs and tissues.

-DO NOT TRUST ANYONE WHO SAYS PREGNENOLONE IS SAFE IN HIGH DOSES.
+DO NOT TRUST ANYONE WHO SAYS PREGNENOLONE IS SAFE IN HIGH DOSES

-Do not rely on blood or saliva testing to determine how much pregnenolone to take since you should not be taking more than 5 mg a few times a week anyway -- unless you have a proven adrenal gland dysfunction and an endocrinologist monitors you.
+Do not rely on blood or saliva testing to determine how much to take since you should not be taking more than 5 mg a few times a week anyway -- unless you have a proven adrenal gland dysfunction and an endocrinologist monitors you.

 Dr. Sahelian says: I do not feel comfortable with the high dosages of DHEA and pregnenolone sold over the counter.
 I think a maximum of 5 or 10 mg is acceptable.
 Hormones are powerful substances that have significant short and long-term effects.
 They can be very helpful if used appropriately but can cause serious harm if misused.
-One of the pregnenolone side effects is heart palpitations or arrhythmias.
+One of the side effects is heart palpitations or arrhythmias.
 Use hormones in low doses and for short periods of time.
 Take frequent breaks which I call 'hormone holidays.
 Use natural alternatives to hormones whenever possible.

-What form of pregnenolone is best?
+What form is best?

-(sublingual means it melts under the tongue) is an excellent option by bypassing the initial liver metabolism that occurs after swallowing an oral pill.
+Oral pregnenolone pills work well.
+Sublingual (sublingual means it melts under the tongue) is an excellent option by bypassing the initial liver metabolism that occurs after swallowing an oral pill.
+The cream form is also available.

 What is a steroid?